caio-moliveira/CA-Integrated/README.md

-Graph 2: Team size Frequency
+#### Graph 2: Team size Frequency

 In the second graph, we have also a bar chart where the y-axis shows the number of teams that fit into each size group and the x-axis shows the different team sizes that we saw in our data.
 This graph shows popular or ideal team sizes and offers insights into the most typical team setups.
 By selecting a bar graph, the emphasis is kept on the size of team occurrences, which facilitates quick comparisons of various team size frequencies.
 This graphic aids in comprehending the distribution of team sizes and may assist determine the appropriate team size in different situations.

-Create interactive visualisation(s) to allow a user to explore alternate constraint scenarios
+### Create interactive visualisation(s) to allow a user to explore alternate constraint scenarios

-Code introduction
+#### Code introduction

 Ipywidgets [14]: Library used to create the interactive visualization was, plotly.graph_objs[12]:  for creating interactive plots (go.Bar and go.Histogram)

-I've made the decision to start the project's visualization component with the same values in the variables_domain, but I've modified the variable names to reduce the possibility of combining scripts.
-I've also used the same strategy when it comes to constraint. pre_selected is used in the script without an argument since the dynamic visualization will choose which team members are pre-selected. meets_requirements function: A function that checks if a particular combination of people meets the required skills.
+I've decided to start the project's visualization component with the same values in the variables_domain, but I've modified the variable names to reduce the possibility of combining scripts.
+I've also used the same strategy when it comes to constraint.
+`pre_selected` is used in the script without an argument since the dynamic visualization will choose which team members are pre-selected.
+`meets_requirements`:  A function that checks if a particular combination of people meets the required skills.
 It tallies the skills of the combination and compares this against the skill_constraints to determine if it's a valid team setup.
 Code Explanation
-__init__ : initializes a constructor for the pre-selected individuals calling a he init_ui_elements initializing the interface elements. he init_ui_elements: Using skills_contraints to create sliders.
+`__init__` : initializes a constructor for the pre-selected individuals calling the `init_ui_elements` initializing the interface elements. he `init_ui_elements`: Using `skills_contraints` to create sliders.
 Also, create a slider for the total of people to be hired, and checkbox for the pre-selected individuals.
-Handle_preselected uses pre_selected set to refresh the visualization in update_plot which is triggered every time any attribute on sliders and checkbox is changed. render_output printing a new list of possible solution after clearing the previous output.
+`Handle_preselected` uses `pre_selected` set to refresh the visualization in update_plot which is triggered every time any attribute on sliders and checkbox is changed.
+`render_output` printing a new list of possible solution after clearing the previous output.
 After doing it calls render_visualization in order to update the plots.